 If that sounds familiar, you are not alone.
 And you are not failing.
 The truth is, most workout plans are not designed with real beginners in mind.
-They assume a level of fitness knowledge, confidence, and available time that many women simply do not have — especially women juggling careers, families, and the everyday demands of life.
+They assume a level of fitness knowledge, confidence, and available time that many women simply do not have — especially women juggling careers, families, and everyday responsibilities.

 This 7-day beginner workout plan for women is different.
 It is designed to be done at home, with minimal equipment, in manageable amounts of time.
 It balances strength, walking, mobility, and rest in a way that supports your body rather than overwhelming it.
 There are no extreme sessions.
 No complicated moves.
 No expectation of perfection.